lukeshiru/utn-fancy/README.md

 - `fancyInputString(parent, label)` - Creates a new FancyContainer for string input and returns scanned value.
 - `fancyInputInt(parent, label)` - Creates a new FancyContainer for int input and returns scanned value.
 - `fancyInputPassword(parent, label)` - Creates a new FancyContainer for string input with no output (for passwords) and returns scanned value.
-- `fancyInputMenu(parent, choices[], choicesLength)` - Displays a menu with arrow selection and returns the selected index of the array of choices.
+- `fancyInputMenu(parent, choices[])` - Displays a menu with arrow selection and returns the selected index of the array of choices.